PaloAltoNetworks/pan-chainguard/README.rst

 #.
 Do not return intermediate CA certificates.
 #.
 Return certificates out of order.
 #.
-Return intermediate certificates which are not related to the CA
+Return intermediate certificates which are not related to the root
-   which signed the server certificate.
+   CA for the server certificate.

 The impact for PAN-OS SSL decryption administrators is end users will see errors such as *unable to get local issuer certificate* until the